This post was last updated on October 29th, 2020 at 03:00 am

 If an installer is handling this for you, call back the installer, he must do what he’s been paid for.

-- Secondly, call DStv/multichoice to make sure your xtraview is indeed active.
+- Secondly, call DStv/multichoice to ensure your xtraview is active.

-- When you call, you need to ask them for an XtraView (XV) specialist.
+- It would help if you asked them for an XtraView (XV) specialist when you call.
 This may, however, take a lot of “negotiating” before they agree to arrange that callback.
-Therefore, you may suggest you also get the operator’s name in case the call back doesn’t get done.
+Therefore, you may suggest getting the operator’s name if the call back isn’t done.

 -

 When you phone call DStv, ask for an XV specialist.
 Then you need to explain what you are trying to do.
-DStv may need to completely break all links between your decoders.
+DStv may need to break all links between your decoders completely.

 Hi can I use diplexer in case I don’t have a modulator for extra tv am using zapper 6s